Skip to main content

 (C) Application and scope

-This rule applies to all persons applying to provide, providing, or enrolled in a viatical settlement education course or program to be offered pursuant to the requirements of division (G) of section 3916.03 of the Revised Code.
+This rule applies to licensed viatical brokers and all other persons applying to provide, providing, or enrolled in a viatical settlement broker education course or program to be offered pursuant to the requirements of division (G) of section 3916.03 of the Revised Code.

 (D) Definitions

-(1) "Authorized provider official" is the person designated by a viatical settlement education provider as the individual responsible for the conduct of the provider's employees, monitors and instructors of the continuing viatical settlement broker education course.
+(1) "Authorized provider official" is the person designated by a viatical settlement education provider as the individual responsible for the conduct of viatical settlement broker education, compliance with this rule, viatical settlement education instructors, viatical settlement education monitors, and the provider's employees.

-(2) "Compliance period" means the period of time in which a viatical settlement individual broker must complete the required continuing education (CE) credits pursuant to division (G) of section 3916.03 of the Revised Code.
+(4) "Compliance period" means the period of time in which an individual viatical settlement broker must complete the required viatical settlement broker education credits (CE) pursuant to division (G) of section 3916.03 of the Revised Code.

-(5) "Viatical settlement education" or VSE means the viatical settlement education required by division (G) of section 3916.03 of the Revised Code for individuals licensed as a viatical settlement broker and this rule.
+(15) "Viatical settlement broker education" or VSE means the viatical settlement education required by division (G) of section 3916.03 of the Revised Code.

-(1) A viatical settlement broker must complete VSE comprising fifteen hours of credit within a twenty-four month compliance period as set forth in this rule.
+(1) A viatical settlement broker must complete VSE comprising fifteen hours of credit within the applicable compliance period as set forth in this rule.

 (2) A viatical settlement broker's compliance period shall be based upon the following criteria: